SynchronVM/SynchronVM/papers/README.md

 ### RELATED WORK 2

 - [The Space Cost of Lazy Reference Counting](https://dl.acm.org/doi/10.1145/982962.964019)
+  - Section 3 summarizes lazy deletion of garbage.
+While the problems associated with lazy deletion might not immediately occur in our heap, but when we introduce arrays and other forms of contiguous allocations we will encounter the issues listed in the paper.
+    The paper also includes a good benchmark on the pause times of reference counting (while freeing).
+Note it remains to be seen how these benchmarks translate to a functional language.
 - [Dynamic storage allocation : A survey and critical review](https://link.springer.com/chapter/10.1007/3-540-60368-9_19)
 - [An efficient, incremental, automatic garbage collector](https://dl.acm.org/doi/abs/10.1145/360336.360345)
 - [Ulterior Reference Counting: Fast Garbage collection without a long wait](https://users.cecs.anu.edu.au/~steveb/pubs/papers/urc-oopsla-2003.pdf)